-While I was doing maintenance for my OS X, using the Maintenance app, the app told me that my disk partition needs to be repaired.
-So, as usual, I reboot OS X and held Cmd + R to access the Disk Utilty in OS X Recovery to fix it.
+While I was doing maintenance for my Mac, using the Maintenance app, the app told me that my disk partition needed to be repaired.
+So, as usual, I reboot the Mac and held down the Cmd + R to access the Disk Utility.

 diskutil list in Terminal but I can’t find the Recovery HD partition.

-Internet Recovery is a feature addition since OS X. It lets us perform the disk recovery, then fix and reinstall OS X from Apple’s server.
-But, it requires an Internet connection, so you are out of luck if you have poor or unreliable Internet connection.
+Internet Recovery is a feature addition since the OS X days.
+It lets us perform the disk recovery, then fix and reinstall Mac OS from Apple’s server.
+But, it requires an Internet connection, so you are out of luck if you have a poor or unreliable Internet connection.

 Here’s how I sorted out this issue without Internet Recovery, and it’s not as complicated as I first thought.

 To begin with, you will need the macOS installer from the App Store (Mavericks, Yosemite, or others).
 You will also need the Recovery Partition Creator (RPC), an AppleScript that enables us to create the partition in a friendly way.

 To create the partition HD, follow these steps.

 - Launch the Recovery Partition script.
 You will be prompted to create a backup, and I encourage you to use Time Machine, just in case something goes wrong.
 In addition, the script will prompt you with the OS X version you are currently using.

 - Click OK, then select the primary disk partition where the OS X install resides, from the selection before you.
 Click OK.

 - You may select an external disk if you have one.
 This way, you will have to connect the disk to your Mac every time you run Disk Recovery Assistant.